angular/angular/aio/content/guide/angular-package-format.md

 * Typings (`.d.ts` files)
 `.d.ts` files are used by TypeScript when depending on a given package.
-* `es2020` - ES2020 code flattened into a single `.mjs` file.
+* `es2020` - ES2020 code flattened into a single source file.
-* `es2015` - ES2015 code flattened into a single `.mjs` file.
+* `es2015` - ES2015 code flattened into a single source file.
-* `esm2020` - ES2020 code in unflattened `.mjs` files.
+* `esm2020` - ES2020 code in unflattened source files (this format is included for experimentation - see [this discussion of defaults](#note-about-the-defaults-in-packagejson) for details).
-The ESM2020 format is included for the purpose of experimentation.
-Current bundlers are generally better at optimizing flattened files, but new tools are in development which may benefit from processing inputs in their original (unflattened) ES module format.

 Tooling that is aware of these keys may preferentially select a desirable code format from `"exports"`.
 The remaining 2 keys control the default behavior of tooling:

 * `"node"` selects flattened ES2015 code when the package is loaded in Node.

     This format is used due to the requirements of `zone.js`, which does not support native `async`/`await` ES2017 syntax.
 Therefore, Node is instructed to use ES2015 code, where `async`/`await` structures have been downleveled into Promises.

 * `"default"` selects flattened ES2020 code for all other consumers.

 ### Legacy resolution keys